datacamp-content/courses-introduction-to-shell/chapter2.md

 it will display the first 100 (assuming there are that many), and so on.

+A flag's name usually indicates its purpose
+(for example, `-n` is meant to signal "**n**umber of lines").
 Command flags don't have to be a `-` followed by a single letter, but it's a widely-used convention.

-A flag's name usually indicates its purpose
-(for example, `-n` is meant to signal "**n**umber of lines"), but what was obvious to the person who created the command sometimes isn't obvious to everyone else.
+It's also considered good style to put all of the flags *before* any other values like filenames, so in this course, we only accept answers that do that.

 *** =instructions